Living with Dyslexia

 - References - I have stopped doing this because of the internet and spell check but I used to have a list of words that I had issues with.
 Odd spellings and such, that I could reference.
 Also helpful is spelling words that sound the same.

 - Give oral answers - As I mentioned presenting a report or essay was a great help.
 I’m not saying don’t commit it to paper first but ask if you can read it.
-I also found that if I practiced before hand, I weeded out misspelled words, missing words and grammar issues.
+I also found that if I practiced beforehand, I weeded out misspelled words, missing words, and grammar issues.

-- Find a Passion - Mine was BMX, Skateboarding and Music.
-I need that drive and desire to fight my way through those pages to get that information.
+- Find a Passion - Mine was BMX, Skateboarding, and Music.
+I needed that drive and desire to fight my way through those pages to get that information.
 Sure it might take a while but it will be worth it in the long run.
 Finding that love of reading is important in anyone’s life.
 The fact is that I still to this day read about 15 to 20 books a year.
 This is important with anyone.
 Find the passion and you'll read for life.

 - Grouping words - I often group words based on how they sound.
 In most cases at least one of those words I have memorized the spelling of.
 So, it gives you a base to work off of.

-- Spell Check - Personally I like to everything in google doc and then cut and paste it where it is going to be published.
+- Spell Check - Personally I like to everything in a google doc and then cut and paste it where it is going to be published.
 This will not replace reading it out loud or proofreading but it will take some of the stress out of it.

-- Type it out - I really don’t see why teacher still insist on having kids struggle with writing anything out after maybe 4th grade.
+- Type it out - I really don’t see why teacher still insists on having kids struggle with writing anything out after maybe 4th grade.
 Typing something out will make editing much easy and make it more readable.

 - You see things differently, they must adapt to you - Bad students are created by bad teachers.
-Teachers that excel instill a desire to explore and take on challenges in a new wave.
+Teachers that excel instills a desire to explore and take on challenges in a new wave.
 That often involves reinventing the box.
 Parents should always approach education as their responsibility and I don’t mean yelling, “Do your Homework” but taking the time to see what is working and not working for your child.